Black and white golden retriever puppy

 Stage 2 - Early Periodontitis

-Common signs include; bad breath, more teeth becoming discoloured, additional tartar on teeth and the majority of gums are now red.
+Common signs include: bad breath, more teeth becoming discolored, additional tartar on teeth and the majority of gums are red.

 Stage 3 - Moderate Periodontitis

-Common signs include; very bad breath, further build-up of tartar (especially on molars), very discoloured teeth and red gums and your dog may favour chewing on one side.
+Common signs include: very bad breath, a further build-up of tartar (especially on molars), very discolored teeth, red gums and your dog may favor chewing on one side.

 Stage 4 - Advanced Periodontitis

-Common signs include; severe bad breath, very red gums, your dog will likely show signs of pain and your dog might drop kibbles while chewing.
+Common signs include: severe bad breath, very red gums, your dog will likely show signs of pain and might drop kibbles while chewing.

 Female vet checking a dogs teeth

-Read our article to understand the signs and stages and when you should seek advice from your veterinarian.
+Read our article to understand the signs and stages of periodontal disease and when you should seek advice from your veterinarian.

 Did you know your veterinarian is also your dog's dentist?

-During regular check-ups with your veterinarian, ask them to have a look at your dog's teeth to make sure they're clean and healthy.
+During regular check-ups your veterinarian will examine your dog’s teeth to assess dental health.
 If your veterinarian spots any of the early signs of dental disease, they'll be able to recommend appropriate management options to support your dog.

 Find a veterinarian

-Dental disease can be painful but practicing healthy habits can help protect your dog's teeth.
+Dental disease can be painful but practicing healthy habits can help support your dog's dental health.
 Regular brushing helps maintain healthy gums and teeth and this proactive measure should ideally begin from a young age.

 Illustration of a puppy standing up